Inhumans (TV series): Filming

 Filming for Inhumans began by March 5, 2017, in Downtown Honolulu, under the working title Project Next, with Jeff Jur serving as cinematographer.
 Studio work for the series took place in Kalaeloa, Hawaii at the former Naval Air Station Barbers Point airfield.
 Additional filming occurred at Diamond Head, and the Hawaii State Capitol building.
 The first two episodes of the series were shot on Arri Alexa 65 IMAX 2D digital cameras, to accommodate a debut on IMAX screens, with major action sequences from subsequent episodes also being shot using the technology to enhance the overall visual quality of the series.
 A new, wider lens was crafted for the cameras specifically for use on the series.
 The first two episodes were shot over 20 days, with the remaining episodes having eight-day shooting schedules.
 Filming ended on June 12.
 It was reported that the series underwent multiple reshoots.

 ABC, Marvel and IMAX chose to produce Inhumans in Hawaii due to the state's tax incentives for filming, and the strong relationship that Disney and ABC have with the state from previous projects.
-However, with the sole production studio on the islands, Hawaii Film Studio, in use by Hawaii Five-O, new studio space needed to be developed for the project.
+However, with the sole production studio on the islands, Hawaii Film Studio, in use by Hawaii Five-0, new studio space needed to be developed for the project.
 The Hawaii State Film Office had been interested in developing the former Naval Air Station Barbers Point airfield into a filming studio, and by early 2017 the space had been leased by Navy Region Hawaii to the Hawaiian Department of Business, Economic Development and Tourism, who subleased the complex to the series' production, allowing the production to begin retrofitting the former airfield into a production facility.
 Jean Higgins, who previously worked in Hawaii on ABC's Lost as a co-executive producer, serves as producer of Inhumans.
 Inhumans hired around 150 local workers as production crew, and was expected to provide $80–100 million a year to the Hawaiian economy.